 The tax rates applicable as per DTAA India Netherlands are based on different types of income.
 Some incomes subject to taxation under withholding tax include dividends, interest, royalties, and fees for technical services.
 It states that a beneficial owner must be a company directly owning at least 10% of the company's capital distributing dividends.
 The applicable tax rate is 10%.

-Moreover, TDS is also applicable to the interests earned as per GTAA.
-The rate followed by the Netherlands is 10%.
+Moreover, TDS is also applicable to the interests earned as per DTAA.
+The rate followed by Netherlands is 10%.

 Apart from DTAA between India and Netherlands for salary income, there are provisions for taxation of capital gains under Article 13.

-DTAA is a crucial financial agreement signed between two countries to help tax collecting authorities maintain transparency when it comes to tax deductions.
+DTAA is a crucial financial agreement signed between two countries to help tax collecting authorities maintain transparency regarding tax deductions.
 India Netherlands DTAA helps Indian taxpayers with income sources in the Netherlands avoid paying taxes in both countries.
-You can also claim TDS and other credit benefits under the provisions of the agreement.
+Under the agreement's provisions, you can also claim TDS and other credit benefits.

 Overall, if you earn income from the Netherlands, make sure to check all the provisions of DTAA before filing your taxes.